Examples for the standard conjecture of Hodge type: Proof of the main Theorem

 Let $g \geqslant 4$ be an even integer, and $Q$, $R$ be number fields as in \Cref{main_result}.
 We will start by studying the $p$-adic valuations of $L:=Q \cdot R$. \\ The field $Q$ has a canonical involution $\tau_Q$ induced by \textit{complex conjugation}.
-It induces an involution $\tau_L$ of $L$ that we will write $x \mapsto \overline x$, and it extends to an automorphism of $L \otimes \Qp$. \begin{lemma} There are exactly two prime ideals over $p$ in $L$, they are unramified of residual degree $g$ and they are swapped by complex conjugation $\tau_L$.
-We will denote $\frkp$ and $\overline \frkp$ these prime ideals and $v$ and $\overline v$ the corresponding discrete valuations. \end{lemma} \begin{proof} As $Q$ is totally imaginary and $R$ is totally real, we have that $L = Q \otimes_{\bQ} R$.
+It induces an involution $\tau_L$ of $L$ that we will write $x \mapsto \overline x$, and it extends to an automorphism of $L \otimes \Qp$. \begin{lemma} There are exactly two prime ideals over $p$ in $L$, they are unramified of residual degree $g$ and they are swapped by complex conjugation $\tau_L$. \end{lemma} \begin{proof} As $Q$ is totally imaginary and $R$ is totally real, we have that $L = Q \otimes_{\bQ} R$.
 Hence

-where the second equality comes from the behavior of $Q$ and $L$ at the prime $p$, and the last one comes from the embedding $Q_p \hookrightarrow R_p$ (take a primitive element of $Q_p$, its minimal polynomial splits in $R_p$ and the equality follows from the chinese remainder theorem). \\ It can be seen that $\tau_Q$ swaps the factors above, hence we have two unramified prime ideals above $p$ in $L$ and they are swapped by complex conjugation and the residual degrees are both $g$. \end{proof} \begin{lemma} There is a CM-type $\Phi$ for $L$ such that
+where the second equality comes from the behavior of $Q$ and $L$ at the prime $p$, and the last one comes from the embedding $Q_p \hookrightarrow R_p$ (take a primitive element of $Q_p$, its minimal polynomial splits in $R_p$ and the equality follows from the chinese remainder theorem). \\ It can be seen that $\tau_Q$ swaps the factors above, hence we have two unramified prime ideals above $p$ in $L$ and they are swapped by complex conjugation and the residual degrees are both $g$. \end{proof} \begin{definition} We will denote by $v$ and $\overline v$ the discrete valuations corresponding to the prime ideals of \Cref{lemma_ideals}. \end{definition}